Overview

 We bring together highly experienced industry professionals from Greece and abroad that combine strong investment expertise with deep understanding of the target sectors, both locally and internationally.

-EOS Hellenic Renaissance Fund is a generalist fund that aims to invest in companies and sectors that play a pivotal role in the recovery of the country thus making a significant contribution to the restart of the Greek economy as well as in the reshaping of the entrepreneurial map.
-We focus on healthy and strong SMEs with solid historical performance and great growth potential.
-We provide the necessary growth capital for the financing of their investment plans in order to scale up, become the next champions in the Greek entrepreneurial map and be able to tap the international financial and strategic interest.
+EOS Hellenic Renaissance Fund («EHRF») is a private equity fund that invests in companies and sectors that play a pivotal role in the recovery of the country thus making a significant contribution to the restart of the Greek economy as well as in the reshaping of the entrepreneurial map.
+The Fund’s First Closing took place in 2018, it has €150m of total commitments and is now fully invested.

 Investment Focus / Strategy